 USPS is often the cheapest of the three carriers, especially for ground shipping.
 Because they run local routes every day, USPS already delivers to your end customer daily and doesn’t have to go out of their way to do so.

-To calculate USPS shipping costs, use this calculator.
+To calculate USPS shipping costs, use this price calculator.

 FedEx pricing and shipping calculator